-&lt;sup>12 Bradbrook et al., "A National Assessment of One-Year Heart Outcomes."
+&lt;sup>15 Bradbrook et al., "A National Assessment of One-Year Heart Outcomes."

-who are supported by dischargeable LVADs are being transplanted while assignments to adult heart status 2 by use of IABP have increased.13,14,15,16
+Critics of the changes point out that fewer candidates who are supported by dischargeable LVADs are being transplanted while assignments to adult heart status 2 by use of IABP have increased.
+16,17,18,19